Question from Cilla: I had a conversation with a computer salesman a couple of years ago.

 If you install the premium version of Malwarebytes it will trigger Microsoft Defender into deactivating itself (which again, is a good thing).

-If you install the free version of Malwarebytes, Windows Defender will continue running full-time and you can then run periodic scans with Malwarebytes as an extra layer of protection.
+If you install the free version of Malwarebytes, Microsoft Defender will continue running full-time and you can then run periodic scans with Malwarebytes as an extra layer of protection.

 My recommendation is to use your choice of a full-time antivirus program (Microsoft Defender is fine) and augment that protection by installing the free version of Malwarebytes and running a scan with it every few days.